Dr. Alex Stone, DPT, CSCS

 • If the pain is too much to bear when you have applied everything said here, do not continue the massage.
 Consult your chiropractor or physiotherapist for further advice.

-PRO TIP Do not forget the practical tips of making sure you maintain a proper posture when working on your computer or browsing through your phone, and taking frequent activity breaks to get your joints moving.
-It’s also important to eat a healthy diet and exercise regularly to keep your neck and shoulder muscles in tip-top shape.
+Do not forget the practical tips of maintaining a proper posture when working on your computer or browsing through your phone and taking frequent activity breaks to get your joints moving.
+Eating a healthy diet and exercising regularly is important to keep your neck and shoulder muscles in tip-top shape.

 ekrin b37 manual instruction